naseefnaseer/Epic-Lanka-Internship-Test/README.md

 # Epic-Lanka-Internship-Test
-Flask restAPI with basic CRUD operations
+Flask restAPI with basic CRUD operations to manages details of Department and Employees.

 ## Packages used
 * flask